varunr96/senator-tweet-analysis/README.md

 ```
 to create a text file related to information needed for a specific topic.
 Modify line 85 in "sentiment.py" to choose which topic you would like to analyze
-This should write to a file related to the topic you choose i.e. if topics topics = ["gun", "guns"] then will return gun_guns.txt
+This should write to a file related to the topic you choose i.e. if topics = ["gun", "guns"] then will return gun_guns.txt

 Finally run
 ```